yasin-m-m/image-effecter-react/README.md

 # Image Manipulation Web App

-This repository contains the code for an image manipulation web app.
+This repository contains the code for an image manipulation web app built with React.js.
 The app allows users to upload images and apply various image manipulation techniques to them.

 ## Table of Contents